-Prerequisite: Japanese II-2 or placement exam
+Classification: Regular Prerequisite: Japanese II-2 or placement exam Open to: 9, 10, 11, 12 Credit: 2 RW

 In this course students will be expected to build upon all previously introduced to six different wearing verbs and many new clothing vocabulary words.
 They will learn how to use colors as adjectives so that they can describe what people are wearing.
 Students will learn how to say that something is or is not allowed so that they are able to speak and write about their school regulations in the target language.
 Students will be introduced to the informal way of speaking Japanese.
 Students will be introduced to Japanese cuisine and will learn how to order food in Japanese.
 They will discuss proper table etiquette at home and at restaurants in Japan.